-As a staff we have all had training in; ASD (Autistic Spectrum Difficulties) strategies and how to support children with these difficulties, the development and how to support physical skills progress, becoming dyslexic friendly and some staff have had an introduction to Makaton.
-We have also had input relating to Working Memory difficulties and how to best support children in this area.
+As a staff we have all had training in; ASD (Autistic Spectrum Difficulties) strategies and how to support children with these difficulties - whole staff training of Good Autism Practise was delivered by AET and the Autism Outreach Service on our Teacher Training day in August 2021.
+Staff have also received training around the development of and how to support physical skills progress, becoming dyslexic friendly and some staff have had an introduction to Makaton.
+We have also had input relating to Working Memory difficulties and how best to support children in this area.
 Staff working with specific children have had training in meeting their needs through courses relating to Down's Syndrome, Hearing Support, Vision Support and ADHD.